FidFenix/htw-emerging-photo/docs/PLANNING.md

 **US-1.4: Handle Multiple Faces in Image**
 ```
 As a user
-I want the system to detect multiple faces in a single image
+I want the system to detect and anonymize multiple faces in a single image
-So that I can analyze group photos or crowded scenes
+So that I can protect privacy in group photos or crowded scenes

 Acceptance Criteria:
-- [ ] Detects all visible faces
+- [ ] Detects and anonymizes all visible faces
 - [ ] No limit on number of faces
-- [ ] Each face has unique bounding box
+- [ ] Each face has unique yellow-filled region
 - [ ] All confidence scores displayed

 Priority: High